1931 Alabama Crimson Tide football team: Florida

 Against the Florida Gators, Alabama posted their third shutout of the season with their 41–0 victory.
 After a scoreless first quarter, Alabama scored a pair of second-quarter touchdowns on short runs by Johnny Cain and Leon Long to take a 14–0 halftime lead.
 The Crimson Tide then scored four second half touchdowns on runs by Long and Hillman Holley in the third and on runs by Howard Chappell and Erskine Walker in the fourth to make the final score 41–0.
-The victory improved Alabama's all-time record against Florida to 5–3.